Frequently Asked Questions

 The research experience and potential to become a physician-scientist, as described in your physician scientist motivation statement, is the most important part of your MD-PhD application.
 Students should have a significant amount of research experience.
 This includes, but is not limited to, at least one year undergraduate research, post-undergraduate research, senior thesis research, and/or multiple summer projects – prior to applying to the MD-PhD Program.

 Strong letters of recommendation from faculty who know the student's research experience and comment on their potential as scientists are important.

 Q: What are my chances of admission?

 A: Each year our program receives approximately 250 applications.
 Interviews are extended to about 50 applicants.
+Approximately, 50% of interviewees are accepted.
 Our program matriculates approximately 8 new students per year.